boxcutter/oraclelinux/README.md

 We make use of JSON files containing user variables to build specific versions of Ubuntu.
 You tell `packer` to use a specific user variable file via the `-var-file=` command line option.
-This will override the default options on the core `oel.json` packer template, which builds Oracle Enteprise Linux 6.7 by default.
+This will override the default options on the core `oraclelinux.json` packer template, which builds Oracle Linux 6.7 by default.

-For example, to build Oracle Enterprise Linux 7.1, use the following:
+For example, to build Oracle Linux 7.1, use the following:

-    $ packer build -var-file=oel71.json oel.json
+    $ packer build -var-file=oraclelinux71.json oraclelinux.json

 If you want to make boxes for a specific desktop virtualization platform, use the `-only` parameter.
-For example, to build Oracle Enterprise Linux 7.1 for VirtualBox:
+For example, to build Oracle Linux 7.1 for VirtualBox:

-    $ packer build -only=virtualbox-iso -var-file=oel71.json oel.json
+    $ packer build -only=virtualbox-iso -var-file=oraclelinux71.json oraclelinux.json

 The boxcutter templates currently support the following desktop virtualization strings: